26 Things to Do Before Sleep to Lose Weight

 Certain scents can make your mouth water, and others can actually suppress your appetite.
 One study published in the Journal of Neurological and Orthopaedic Medicine found that people who sniffed peppermint every two hours lost an average of 5 pounds a month!
 Banana, green apple, and vanilla had similar effects.
 Consider burning a minty candle until you head to bed to fill the room with slimming smells.
 If you don't want to bother with blowing out candles before you turn down the covers, try adding a few drops of peppermint oil to your pillow.
 A small cup of peppermint tea (which just so happens to be one of these best teas for weight loss) is another option worth trying.

 According to Anderson, new research suggests that you may be able to spot reduce body fat from your abdomen.
 Before hitting the sheets do a giant set of crunches, reverse crunches, and side jackknifes.
 Then go to sleep safe in the knowledge that you've given your body a little help in shifting that tire while you're zonked out.

 Exposure to light at night doesn't just interrupt your chances of a great night's sleep, it may also result in weight gain, according to a new study published in the American Journal of Epidemiology.
-Study subjects who slept in the darkest rooms were 21 percent less likely to be obese than those sleeping in the lightest rooms.
+Study subjects who slept in the darkest rooms were 21% less likely to be obese than those sleeping in the lightest rooms.